can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 * New post is the one that exists in the folder but is not mentioned in the database
-* Deleted post is the one that does not exist in folder, but does exist in database
+* Deleted post is the one that does not exist in the folder, but does exist in the database
-* Modified post is that one that exists in both places, however it's recorded timestamp is lower than last modification timestamp of file on the disk
+* Modified post is that one that exists in both places, however, it's recorded timestamp is lower than last modification timestamp of the file on disk
-* The draft is a file in folder that has a field `draft: 1` in the header
+* The draft is a file in the folder that has a field `draft: 1` in the header

-What they all share is that they all have a function that is able to generate a list of items of specific kind and a set of messages to be printed depending on a number of items got in the previous step.
-Of course line can be printed different from case to case.
+What they all share is that they all have a function that is able to generate a list of items of a specific kind and a set of messages to be printed depending on a number of items got in the previous step.
+Of course, the line can be printed differently from case to case.

-For example, we can have a following output:
+For example, we can have the following output:

     There a drafts file